 Which strings should you choose before learning the guitar?
 What are the different types?
 What are their differences in sound?
-Is it necessary to change the strings before each guitar lesson?
+Is it necessary to change the strings before each of the guitar lessons online?

 We will first address the conditions that cause a set of strings to wear out more or less quickly and push you to change them.

 We will then go into detail about the different materials used in the making of a guitar string, as well as technical explanations allowing you to make your decision according to your research and your style.
 Then, we'll look at some of the best brands - for electric guitar strings, acoustic guitar strings, classical guitar strings, and bass guitar strings.